 Overview of German Scholarship Funds:

 Several German foundations offer scholarships.
 The requirements for the award of a scholarship vary between individual foundations.
-In any case, the enrollment at the TH Köln, cooperation partner of the ifs, is mandatory.
+In any case, the enrollment at the Technische Hochschule Köln (University of Applied Sciences), cooperation partner of the ifs, is mandatory.

 – ELTERNKOMPASS (BA students only)